 Integrate is a flexible faith and science curriculum.
 Designed for home educators and teachers at private Christian schools (grades 6-12), Integrate fosters a safe space for students to ask questions and explore exciting areas of science through the lens of biblical faith.
 Integrate helps Christian young people grow in their faith in Christ as they develop a deeper love and stronger understanding of the world God has made.

 The series of unit studies that comprise Integrate is organized around the main topics covered in a biology course and provides structured activities for a traditional classroom or homeschool use.
 Pair Integrate with your preferred science curriculum, or pick a unit or two to enrich your Bible or worldview course.
 The modular design gives you flexibility to pick and choose the activities that best suit your goals, time constraints, and students’ interests.

-INTEGRATE is designed with the needs of Christian school teachers, homeschool parents, and homeschool co-op teachers in mind.
-It could also be used at home by parents whose children attend schools where it is unlikely many of the topics covered by the INTEGRATE curriculum will be addressed.
-Christian instructors who teach in public schools may also find it a valuable resource for classroom activities that deal with the reliability of scientific evidence and the ethical questions science raises.
+Integrate is designed with the needs of Christian school teachers, homeschool parents, and homeschool co-op teachers in mind.
+It could also be used at home by parents whose children attend schools where it is unlikely many of the topics covered by the Integrate curriculum will be addressed.
+Public school science teachers may also find it a valuable resource for classroom activities that deal with the reliability of scientific evidence and the ethical questions science raises.
 The modular design allows teachers to pick and choose the kinds of activities that best suit their goals, time constraints, and students’ interests.